theoperatore/character-old/README.md

 - spells slots be it's own block, not in spell list
 - prepared spell toggle
 - editing money
+- Switch to computing all scores on state updates, don't use score (allow character updates to trigger true re-renders)

 ## License